JeremyRevaldoLP/JeremyRevaldoLP/README.md

 ## 👋 About Me

-Computer Science student at **Halu Oleo University** (GPA: 3.60/4.00), building things across the stack — from semantic web apps and desktop systems to carbon footprint calculators and hotel booking platforms.
+Computer Science student at **Halu Oleo University**, building things across the stack — from semantic web apps and desktop systems to carbon footprint calculators and hotel booking platforms.
 I enjoy turning ideas into working software, whether it's a clean UI, a well-structured backend, or a system that actually solves a real problem.

 Beyond academics, I've had hands-on experience through an internship at the **Dinas Komunikasi dan Informatika Kota Kendari**, and I actively participate in tech talks and training programs focused on AI and the future of the industry.